escottgoodwin/lango-trans-de/README.md

 **7. Cluster History Vectors**

-Use KMeans to cluster the vectors from the user's history.
+Use KMeans clustering to cluster the vectors from the user's history.
 (Default 15 clusters).

 **8. Get Popular Clusters**